jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 ```

 This is some pretty basic jQuery code, but do you know what's happening behind the scenes?
 Whenever you use the `$` function to select elements, it returns a jQuery object.
 This object contains all of the methods you've been using (`.css()`, `.click()`, etc.) and all of the elements that fit your selector.
 The jQuery object gets these methods from the `$.fn` object.
 This object contains all of the jQuery object methods, and if we want to write our own methods, it will need to contain those as well.

-Additionally the jQuery utility method `$.trim()` is used above to remove any leading or trailing empty space characters from the user input.
-Utility methods are functions that reside directly in the `$` function itself.
-You may occasionally want to write a utility method plugin when your extension to the jQuery API does not have to do something to a set of DOM elements you've retrieved.

 ## Basic Plugin Authoring